Climate change governance in cities

 This evidence base can inform the development of city resilience strategies and national policy frameworks that engage with climate change impacts alongside broader sustainable development and poverty reduction approaches.

-As urban areas have only recently been recognised as increasingly at risk from climate change impacts, IIED has focused on expanding the body of evidence on climate change and cities.
-This ranges describing vulnerability of urban residents to documenting strategies for resilience, as applied by stakeholders including community groups, local authorities, and national governments.
+Following the recognition of urban areas as increasingly at risk from climate change impacts, IIED focused on expanding the body of evidence on climate change and cities.
+This ranges from describing the vulnerability of urban residents to documenting strategies for resilience, as applied by stakeholders including community groups, local authorities and national governments.

 There is a dedicated section on 'climate change and cities' in each issue of Environment and Urbanization resulting in more than 50 papers on this topic, highlighting many examples from cities which have begun to address climate change adaptation.